Chernoff Information Bottleneck for Covert Quantum Target Sensing: End Matter

 Denoting the photon number distribution at the receiver when the target is present as $P_{\kappa}$ and $P_B$ when it is not, then the target ranging Chernoff information is \cite{Ortolano_2024}:

 where $\mathcal{B}(P_0,P_1):=C_{1/2}(P_0,P_1)$ is the Bhattacharyya information.

 Since Eve operates in the same regime as Alice we fix the same conditions for both, i.e. same interaction model with target and background, and the same restriction to phase-insensitive measurements.
-Further justification for this latter restriction is given by the fact that Alice can randomize the probe phase to prevent Eve from extracting further information with phase measurements.
+Further justification for this latter restriction is given by the fact that Alice can modulate the probe phase, so that is effectively randomized to prevent Eve from extracting further information with phase measurements.
+Note that this modulation cannot be used by Alice to improve the scaling of the classical probe as phase information is still lost in the returning path.
 Eves best performance will be then characterized by the rate: